Dickinsonia: History

 Dickinsonia was first discovered in 1946 at the Ediacara Member of the Rawnsley Quartzite, Flinders Ranges in South Australia.
 Reg Sprigg described Dickinsonia the following year and named it after Ben Dickinson, then Director of Mines for South Australia, and head of the government department that employed Sprigg.
 Additional specimens of Dickinsonia have also been found in the Mogilev Formation in the Dniester River Basin of Ukraine, the White Sea in Russia, and the Dengying Formation in the Yangtze Gorges area, South China. (ca. 551–543 Ma).

 Sprigg's initial interpretation was that Dickinsonia was a jellyfish-like organism from the early Cambrian.
 He suspected that the imprint left behind was a cast of the flattened bell, and that the grooves radiating from the center were possibly some sort of canal system or rigid structure.
 Further analysis in 1949 theorized that the bilateral nature of Dickinsonia could have been a sign of higher complexity, but was unwilling to firmly classify it into any taxon.
 In 1955, Harrington and Moore published their own classification of Dickinsonia, assigning it to class Dipleurozoa, order Dickinsoniida, and family Dickinsoniidae in the now defunct group Coelenterata.

 After the discovery of the undisputibly Precambrian Charnia in 1958, the existence of Proterozoic life became more widely accepted among paleontologists.
 This discovery lead Dickinsonia and other South Australian organisms to be properly recognized as Precambrian in age.
 The segmentation of the recently discovered Spriggina from the same locality lead it and the similarly segmented Dickinsonia to be classified as annelids, which remained the leading hypothesis for the next few decades, albeit with reservations.

 In 1985, following studies that concluded that Dickinsonia and related taxa had glide symmetry rather than bilteral symmetry, a new phylum, Proarticulata, was erected to include the Ediacaran organisms that were assumed to have glide reflection, which included Spriggina, Vendia, and several others.
-Their relationships to other organisims remain uncertain and numerous hypotheses have been offered since.
+Their relationships to other organisms remain uncertain and numerous hypotheses have been offered since.
 Adolf Seilacher proposed that most Ediacaran organisms were closely related to each other, as part of the grouping "Vendobionta", though recent authors argue that this grouping is likely polyphyletic.
 Some authors do not use Proarticulata and instead use the clade Dickinsoniomorpha.
 In 2013 Gregory Retallack proposed that Dickinsonia and other Ediacaran lifeforms were lichens, arguing that their preservation methods were similar.
 This has been broadly rejected by most authors, who argue that a marine environment better fits available evidence.
 Other proposals have included giant protists, placozoans, or cnidarians.